small-tech/site.js/README.md

 4. DotJS with GET-only routing.

-So, if Site.js finds a _routes.js_ file in the root folder of your site’s folder, it will only use the routes from that file (it will not apply file-based routing).
+If Site.js finds a _routes.js_ file in the root folder of your site’s folder, as of Site.js version 17.0.0, it will load any routes defined in that file first before looking for any file-based DotJS routes.

-If Site.js cannot find a _routes.js_ file, it will look to see if separate _.https_ and _.wss_ folders have been defined (the existence of just one of these is enough) and attempt to load DotJS routes from those folders.
+Next Site.js, will look to see if separate _.https_ and _.wss_ folders have been defined (the existence of just one of these is enough) and attempt to load DotJS routes from those folders.
 (If it finds separate _.get_ or _.post_ folders within the _.https_ folder, it will add the relevant routes from those folders; if it can’t it will load GET-only routes from the _.https_ folder and its subfolders.)

 If separate _.https_ and _.wss_ folders do not exist, Site.js will expect all defined DotJS routes to be HTTPS and will initially look for separate _.get_ and _.post_ folders (the existence of either is enough to trigger this mode).
 If they exist, it will add the relevant routes from those folders and their subfolders.